 The final state of bliss is akin to becoming ghee from milk – it’s irreversible.

 I had never wanted to come down from the Himalayas.
 That extraordinary bliss was beyond what I can ever explain.
 Hundreds of times I had heard the unstruck sound in my heart.
-Countless times, I had felt going out of my body to be wherever I wanted to be.
+Countless times, I had felt myself going out of my body to be wherever I wanted to be.
 On numerous occasions, I heard the most beautiful sounds, had the most magnificent visions.
 My world was complete.
 There was no need or the urge to come back.
 On the contrary, I wanted to drop my body.

 But realization changes in you something irrevocably.
 You no longer just think about yourself.
 Even if you have no responsibilities or family, you can’t just do whatever makes you happy.
-Somewhere, you recognize that you’ve been blessed in the most potent manner and that it is your duty to share your bliss with those who seek.
+Somewhere, you recognize that you’ve been blessed in the most potent manner and that it is your duty to share your bliss with those who seek it.

-No matter how much you may want to disregard, you feel obliged to live for the world around you.
-Like a cow finds joy in feeding its calf, you find your joy in serving the humanity.
+No matter how much you may want to disregard it, you feel obliged to live for the world around you.
+Like a cow finds joy in feeding its calf, you find your joy in serving humanity.
 No matter how the world treats you, you never stop being compassionate.
 It happens naturally, that you end up putting others’ interests before your own.
 In your selfless conduct you discover your greatest happiness.

 Any attainment is worthless if it doesn’t help our world move forward.
-Any meditation is pointless if it doesn’t expand your consciousness, if it doesn’t amplify your existence and bring in you compassion, positivity and love.
+Any meditation is pointless if it doesn’t expand your consciousness, if it doesn’t amplify your existence and bring about in you compassion, positivity and love.
 That’s what meditation is about.
 This has been my journey.